Energy saving tips: save over £500 on your energy bills

 ×

-Water meters are the fairest way to pay, as your bill is based on the amount of water you use.
-If you’d like a water meter and you're the billpayer you can apply with your water supplier.
+Water meters are the fairest way to pay, as your bill is based on how much water you use.
+If you’d like a water meter and you're the bill payer, you can apply with your water supplier.
 You can also apply if you rent your home and have a tenancy of six months or more.

-Swap out 1 bath a week for a shower.
+Swap out one bath a week for a shower

-You could save £9 a year on your energy bills by swapping out 1 bath a week with a 4 minute shower.
+You could save £10 a year on your energy bills by swapping out one bath a week with a 4-minute shower.
+You could also save 4000 litres of water!

 A dripping tap (or an overactive toilet) can waste over 5,000 litres of water a year, while leaving your taps running whilst brushing your teeth or shaving wastes 6 litres of water every minute!